plch/osTicket/README.md

     5. Open the OSTicket staff control panel for the prod site and log on as an admin
     6. Step through the upgrade wizard

-** Note: I had to modify one of the upgrade scripts in order to get the upgrade from 1.9.x to 1.11 to work.
-If you set up a temporary v1.11 site to do the upgrade**
+*Note: I had to modify one of the SQL upgrade scripts in order to get the upgrade from 1.9.x to 1.11 to work.
+If you set up a temporary v1.11 site to import data, copy over the files from ~/include/upgrader/streams/core to get this fix*

-3. Deploy this modified code base to the prod web servers
+4. Deploy this modified code base to the prod web servers

-4. Import PPGS Data
+5. Import PPGS Data

 The PPGS data relies on some of the changes we've made to the code.
 To import use the PPGSMigrator application.
 Found on TFS in $/PLCH/Utilities/Plch.Migrations.OsTicket.
 The release build will import the data into the prod DB.
 Tickets imported from PPGS will have a ticket number prepended with an 'I'.
 This is to prevent collisions with existing CS data.